-You must develop your code for CW3 in a Linux/UNIX environment.
-As for CW2, the UCL CS Linux lab machines (remotely accessible via ssh) the CS Remote Worker Linux desktop (remotely accessible via the ThinLinc client), and our 3007 Linux VM are all available to you for CW3.
-Because of the nature of CW3, it is also likely that you should be able to develop your CW3 code natively under the Mac OS UNIX variant, if you so choose.
+You must develop your code for CW3 in the 0019 Linux environment.
+As for CW2, the UCL CS Linux lab machines (remotely accessible via ssh) the CS Remote Worker Linux desktop (remotely accessible via the ThinLinc client), and our 0019 Linux VM are all available to you for CW3.

-Please note, however, that your code's behavior on the automated tests when run in the 3007 Linux VM will determine your mark on CW3, without exception.
-If you choose to develop in a different environment, you must ensure that your code passes the automated tests on our automatic grading server.
-(We push grade reports to your GitHub repo each time you update your code to make it easy for you to check this.)
-The CS 3007 staff cannot "support" development environments other than the CS Linux lab machines, CSRW Linux desktop, and 3007 Linux VM; we cannot diagnose problems you encounter should your code pass the tests in some other environment, but fail them in the 3007 Linux VM.
+Please note that your code's behavior on the automated tests when run in the 0019 Linux VM on the grading server will determine your mark on CW3, without exception.
+The CS 0019 staff cannot "support" development environments other than the CS Linux lab machines, CSRW Linux desktop, and 0019 Linux VM; we cannot diagnose problems you encounter should your code pass the tests in some other environment, but fail them in the 0019 Linux VM.